-    Step-2) Here you’ll need to an open DNS address manually.
+Step-2) Here you’ll need to open the DNS address manually.
 You can also use Google public DNS.

 Here you can get more open and free DNS services providers.

-I hope you’ve fixed the error DNS_PROBE_FINISHED_NXDOMAIN on Windows 10 and the Chrome browser is working fine but if couldn’t helped try next method.
+I hope you’ve fixed the error DNS_PROBE_FINISHED_NXDOMAIN on Windows 10 and the Chrome browser is working fine but it couldn’t help trying the next method.

 If Nothing Helped

 Step-1) Go to device manager and uninstall then again reinstall the network adapter (means, driver).
-It’ll fix IP stack (IPv4) error issue on you PC.
-The other things you can do :-
+It’ll fix the IP stack (IPv4) error issue on your PC.
+The other things you can do:-

 - Update the driver of network adapters.